|

 He asked if we needed milk, lemon, or honey to accompany our tea and brought out a small pitcher with our request.
 After the tea steeped for 5 minutes (I like mine as strong as possible), I clumsily poured it out into my cup (dripping on the tablecloth) and was very pleased with the aroma rising out of my teacup.

 This particular English Breakfast blend was excellent!
 While no two English Breakfast blends are the same, the inclusion of the vanilla in this tea definitely made it unique and memorable.
 In fact, while I usually drink black teas with milk and sugar, this cup really didn’t need it.
 Looking over at Xak, I could see he was also quite pleased with his cup of Nora’s Blend, and commented on how he could taste the honey.
 We exchanged cups to taste each other’s tea and grinned giddily at how much we enjoyed it.
-(Lucky Mason was not present to witness this)
+(Luckily Mason was not present to witness this)

 Food on the Three Tiered Tray

-After some more sips of tip, Mason returned again, this time with a three tiered tray full of delightful looking food.
+After some more sips of tea, Mason returned again, this time with a three tiered tray full of delightful looking food.
 He placed it down on our table along with two bowls full of Devonshire cream made in house and strawberry preserves before beginning to explain what each tier contained.

 Obriens Irish Pub Noras Terrace Tearoom three tiered tray